zammad/zammad-admin-documentation/manage/webhook/payload.rst

    .. tip:: **🤓 A more personal payload...**

       Your Zammad instance also provides a payload as example.
-      This payload *does fit your installation* and continues your custom objects!
+This payload *does fit your installation* and provides your custom objects!

       .. figure:: /images/manage/webhook/webhook-sample-payload.png
          :alt: The webhook menu provides a payload for the particular instance in question.